 • Honors the Game by respecting ROOTS (Rules, Opponents, Officials, Teammates, Self).

-The Double-Goal Coach Award Selection Committee will select Chapter Winners & National Finalists of the Double-Goal Coach Award.
-All National Finalists will be announced in February of 2018.
-National Winners will be announced in March/April of 2018.
+The Double-Goal Coach® Award Selection Committee will select Chapter Winners/National Finalists for the Double-Goal Coach® Award in early/mid February 2019.
+Fifty National Winners will be announced in March 2019.